Rich Dudes│How Warren Buffett’s Net Worth Went From $10K to $114B

 Cars

-Buffett invests in the automobile industry through Berkshire Hathaway, which owns roughly 53 million shares in General Motors (GM), the parent company of Cadillac.
+Buffett invests in the automobile industry through Berkshire Hathaway’s 53 million-share stake in General Motors and a stake in Chinese EV manufacturer BYD.

-The automotive industry experienced a slowdown in 2022 due to supply chain constraints, higher car prices, and macroeconomic headwinds.
-However, the market anticipates a rebound in 2023, with an expected 5.1% global vehicle sales growth.
+The automotive industry anticipates a rebound in 2023, with an expected 5.1% global vehicle-sales growth.

 Planes and aviation

-The aviation industry has been through a challenging period due to pandemic-related restrictions and the war in Ukraine leading to over $10 billion of leased aircraft being lost to Russia.
-However, the industry is slowly recovering, with projected worldwide passenger numbers expected to reach four billion in 2023.
+The aviation industry is recovering, with projected worldwide passenger numbers expected to reach four billion in 2023.

 Gold and silver